Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

 # Description

-Creating a new Teams app setup policy and assigning a Teams app setup policy to users
+Creating a new custom Teams app setup policy and assigning a custom Teams app setup policy to user/users

 # Prerequisites